mpaldridge/mpaldridge.github.io/_posts/2026-05-17-guardian-novels.md

     * Infinite Jest by David Foster Wallace
     * The Tale of Genji	by Murasaki Shikibu
     * Villette by Charlotte Brontë
+* 128th:
+    * Herzog by Saul Bellow
+* 129th:
+    * Septology by Jon Fosse
+* Joint 130th:
+    * The Catcher in the Rye by J. D. Salinger
+    * Underworld by Don DeLillo
+* 132nd
+    * The Death of the Heart by Elizabeth Bowen

+The Death of the Heart got three tenth-place votes.
+The highest ranked book to get two votes was NW by Zadie Smith, with one first-place and one second-place vote.

 [Steffen Rayburn-Maarup](https://bsky.app/profile/rayburnmaarup.bsky.social/post/3mmby3qgkhk22) also notes that if the two votes for A Wizard of Earthsea by Ursula K Le Guin (the first novel in the Earthsea cycle) were merged with the vote for "Earthsea" (which I would assume is a vote for the cycle of novels as a whole), that would be joint 103rd too.